 Do yourself a favor, step away from the fine-tooth comb and leave the hair brush alone, just for this one occasion.
 When you take out your braids, gently detangle hair with a wide-tooth comb before washing.
 This will help prevent knots and tangles while you wash your hair.
 Detangle hair from the ends and work your way up to your roots.

 If you’ve coated your hair with tons of product like, grease, oil, hairspray and gel while wearing your box braids long term, using a clarifying shampoo is the best way to start fresh.
-Wash hair with Suave Essentials Daily Clarifying Shampoo to give your hair a super clean feeling.
+Wash hair with Dove Amplified Textures Hydrating Cleanse Shampoo to give your hair a super clean feeling.